Pisistratus: Achievements and contributions to Athens during third and final tyranny

-Analysis of secondary sources regarding both the length, as mentioned previously, and the accomplishments of Pisistratus' first two tyrannies are conflicting and very sparse in details, respectively.
+Analysis of secondary sources regarding both the length, as mentioned previously, and the accomplishments of Pisistratus's first two tyrannies are conflicting and very sparse in details, respectively.
 For instance, Lavelle hypothesises that Megacles and the Alcmaeonids still held the majority of the political offices in the Athens government as part of the price and negotiation process that Pisistratus had to pay in order to become tyrant, and consequently, Pisistratus perhaps only functioned as a figurehead during his first two times in power.

 During the three reigns of Pisistratus in the mid to latter part of the 6th century BC, Athens was beginning its transition to becoming the largest and most dominant of the cities on the Attic peninsula.
 Starr states that Athens was coalescing into the framework of a city, rather than a loose affiliation of neighbouring villages.
 Perhaps next in importance was Piraeus, the main port city of Attica, just 5 miles southwest of Athens, and this port location was key to granting Athens easy access to maritime trade opportunities and the ocean waterways.
 Other notable cities in Attica include Marathon and Eleusis.